 Adaptive or Therapeutic Riding contributes positively to the cognitive, physical, emotional, and social well-being of people ages 5 and older with disabilities!

 Safety is paramount in our programs at TROT.
-A new rider may be assisted by two volunteer side walkers who walk alongside the horse, as well as a dedicated horse handler.
+A new participant may be assisted by two volunteer side walkers who walk alongside the horse, as well as a dedicated horse handler.

 Children 5+ years old

 Our largest therapeutic riding program is for school-aged children.

 We invite adults to participate and enjoy the benefits of therapeutic riding which include:

 - Improving balance, coordination, motor skills, speech, and communication skills

 2019 Session Dates

 2019 Winter Semester: January 14 – April 13 (12 weeks)